Building cross-regional, cross-movement solidarity in the struggle for progressive and feminist economic policy.

 Who We Are

 DirectorAnita has worked nationally and internationally on issues including women’s human rights, economic globalization, development, and climate justice.
 She previously served as Chief of the UN Non-Governmental Liaison Service in New York and on the Executive Committee of the South-based feminist network, Development Alternatives with Women for a New Era (DAWN).

-Media and Communications AssociateCinthia is an artist by trade, deeply influenced by anti-colonial and feminist politics.
+Communications Coordinator and Multimedia ProducerCinthia is an artist by trade, deeply influenced by anti-colonial and feminist politics.
 At Regions Refocus, she works on visual content, communications strategy, and media relationships.
 She is passionate about exploring ways to utilize media and various artistic practices to further political advocacy.

 How We Work

 We believe that progressive, feminist economic policy is possible when actors work in solidarity across movements, sectors, and regions to imagine and pursue alternatives to neoliberalism.
 Regions Refocus cultivates the necessary infrastructure by:

 - Convening progressive civil society, policymakers, academics, and activists to bridge their work